Account settings and security

 Simply open the link or scan the QR code, then follow the prompts on your device.
 Once connected, you'll receive a confirmation message from the Phare bot.

-Security note: You can't add the Phare bot by searching for it directly from the Telegram app, you must use our provided links or QR codes.
+Security note: You can't add the Phare bot by searching for it directly from the Telegram app, you must use the provided links or QR codes.
 This prevents unauthorized access to your monitoring alerts.

 ## Usage